 by Chris Woodford.
-Last updated: September 24, 2013.
+Last updated: June 3, 2022.

 Why do rivers enthrall us?
 Maybe it's because they're teeming with life—everything from nibbling midges to flashing kingfishers and trout and salmon wiggling beneath the ripples.
 Perhaps it's because water is so central to our existence and so vital to life.
 Possibly it's to do with the tranquility of a river; in countryside or in cities, the sight of water has an instantly calming effect.
 All these things come to mind, instinctively or very consciously, whenever we think of rivers or spend time near them swimming, fishing, boating, or canoeing.
 Let's take a look at what makes rivers so amazing!